sverx/X205TA/zswap.md

 then issue `sudo grub-mkconfig` and reboot.

 To check that zswap is indeed enabled you can do `cat /sys/module/zswap/parameters/enabled`: 'Y' means enabled, 'N' means something hasn't been set up correctly, so you need to verify.

+Also, we need to make sure to lower the chance of a page swap by lowering the swappiness of the system (how to do this is OT here, there's plenty of information on the Internet about it).

+A good value for vm.swappiness on a 2 GiB RAM system (with zswap enabled) seems to be 25, according to my tests.
+You might experiment with it, finetuning it from 15 to 35 to your liking.

 Advanced usage
 ==============